Is it possible to increase the gain of a fixed-gain difference amplifier?

 One key feature of a difference amplifier is the CMRR.
 Matched resistor ratios on the positive and negative networks are crucial to a good CMRR, therefore a resistor (R5) should also be added in series with the positive input resistor to balance the added resistance on the reference pin.

-In order to determine resistors R3 and R4, a Thévenin equivalent circuit can be used to simplify the analysis.
+In order to determine the required values of resistors R3 and R4, a Thévenin equivalent circuit can be used to simplify the analysis.

 As mentioned above, in order to maintain a good CMRR, R5 must be added.
 The value of R5 is determined by the parallel combination of R3 and R4 ratioed by the same factor as the resistors in the input attenuator.
 Since the ratio of R1/R2 = (1/G_attn) – 1, R1 and R5 can be replaced with ratioed R2 and R3||R4, respectively.